Canadian Rocky Mountains

 kids with snowman

-My brother, sister, and me (I’m the youngest!) making the most of our infrequent snow in Peoria Illinois
+My brother, sister, and I (I’m the youngest!) are making the most of our infrequent snow in Peoria, Illinois

-Real winter – the kind where you get to frolic around in the snow, participate in the myriad of winter sports and activities, have big beautiful views of snow capped mountains, and have a legit reason to drink hot toddy’s – now that’s the kind of winter I’ve always yearned for.
+Real winter – the kind where you get to frolic around in the snow, participate in the myriad of winter sports and activities, have big beautiful views of snow-capped mountains, and have a legit reason to drink hot toddies – now that’s the kind of winter I’ve always yearned for.
 And on Monday, I’m grabbing my passport and hopping on a plane to where the beating heart of winter resides.
-Altitude, snow, avalanches, ice rinks, dog sleds, woolie socks, fireplaces, outdoor hot tubs, poutine, and maple syrup fun will be had by me in Alberta Canada this February.
+Altitude, snow, avalanches, ice rinks, dog sleds, woolie socks, fireplaces, outdoor hot tubs, poutine, and maple syrup fun will be had by me in Alberta, Canada, this February.

 Canmore Alberta Map